vhil/vohil-packager/README.md

-# Pintle.Packager
+# Sitecore Package Generator or Pintle.Packager

-Pintle.Packager is a Sitecore CMS module which provides automation capabilities to generate pre-configred Sitecore CMS installation packages (modules)
+Sitecore Package Generator or Pintle.Packager is a Sitecore CMS module which provides automation capabilities to generate pre-configred Sitecore CMS installation packages (modules)

 This may be helpful for you if
  * you have a sitecore installation package you need to generate periodically